 Abhishek Bhasin, Director/Chair, Toronto ON

-Abhishek is Chair of Oikocredit Canada and a member of the Board since 2013.
+Abhishek is the former Chair of Oikocredit Canada and a member of the Board since 2013.
 Abhishek is also Director of FI Strategy and Innovation at Equifax Canada.
 At Equifax, he is leading the development of innovative solutions in partnership with Fintechs and technology providers focused on enabling digital transformation.
 He has more than 14 years of experience in financial services, commercial lending, portfolio management and marketing.
 Abhishek holds a master’s degree in brand management as well as an MBA in Finance and Business Sustainability from the Schulich School of Business, York University.
 Abhishek strongly believes in community engagement and has been involved with different not for profit organizations and initiatives.
 At Oikocredit, he is working on formulating a strategy to catalyze global blended and innovative finance initiatives in collaboration with other social finance and impact investing organizations in the ecosystem.

 Jack Bolland, Director, Toronto ON